AshwinAmbal/DarkWeb-Crawling-Indexing/README.md

 * The code employs BFS by using a queue to visit related urls from the seed url and a file crawled.txt is maintained for each folder so that same links aren't called again.

+* A folder is created for each of the seed urls and all the related URLs are added to it

 ## Built With